GitNick88/GitNick88.github.io/_posts/2020-4-15-Tensorflow-and-Keras-with-AirBNB.md

 ![Model Prediction](/img/airbnb_box2.PNG)

 Notice how the bodies of the boxes start in the bottom left and ascend as they move to the right?
-That's because the data tells us that as there's a general increate in accommodations and bedrooms, there is a general increase in price.
+That's because the data tells us that as there's a general increase in accommodations and bedrooms, there is a general increase in price.

 After looking for the story in the data, it's time to build the model!
 First, start with a train/test split of the data and then apply a scaler method to be performed on both 'X' sets of data.